The Net Promoter System Podcast

 When it comes to customer satisfaction, think small.
 Some of the smallest, most subtle aspects of customer interactions may be the ones customers remember most.
 Each detail of an interaction, not just the goods or services involved, contributes to the overarching impression a business or organization leaves on a customer and alters the odds of whether a customer will do business with you or, perhaps most important, will tell a friend about you—good or bad.

-When Jon Picoult, founder and principal of Watermark Consulting, worked as a radio DJ in college, he noticed the font formatting of radio ad pricing dictated how much people engaged with and purchased radio ads.
+When Jon Picoult, founder and principal of Watermark Consulting and author of From Impressed to Obsessed: 12 Principles for Turning Customers and Employees into Lifelong Fans, worked as a radio DJ in college, he noticed the font formatting of radio ad pricing dictated how much people engaged with and purchased radio ads.

 “When I first started selling ads for the radio station, they were using a font that was not visually appealing at all.
 It looked cluttered, and there wasn’t much white space,” says Jon.
 “Something as simple as how readable a font is and how much white space is on a document actually has a pretty significant influence on customers’ inclination to make a purchase decision.”